Skip to content

 The Hollywood Walk of Fame comprises precisely 2752 stars as of 2023.
 Placed about 1.8 metres apart, those stars are made of pink terrazzo, edged with brass and embedded in the sidewalk, which is made of black terrazzo.

-Each star carries the name of a celebrity, an honouree, who made a contribution to the entertainment industry and inspired more development in the field.
-The names are written in brass and usually placed on the upper half of the star.
-The lower half, on the other hand, has a sign that represents the category of entertainment this honouree belongs to, for instance, motion picture, music, theatre, or radio.
+Each star carries the name of a celebrity, an honouree, who contributed to the entertainment industry and inspired more development in the field.
+The names are written in brass and usually placed on the star’s upper half.
+On the other hand, the lower half has a sign representing the entertainment category this honour belongs to, for instance, motion picture, music, theatre, or radio.

-There are pretty much no specific rules that manage the location of the stars.
-But Oscar-winning celebrities, for instance, have their stars placed near the Dolby Theatre, which makes a lot of sense.
+There are no specific rules regarding the location of the stars.
+But Oscar-winning celebrities, for instance, have their stars near the Dolby Theatre, which makes a lot of sense.

 Inspiration